ORESoftware/observable-persistent-queue/README.md

 ##     OPQ  (Observable Persistent Queue)

-This project was borne of the necessity to create a local message queue usable by NPM libraries, especially during NPM postinstall routines.
+This project was born of the necessity to create a local message queue usable by NPM libraries, especially during NPM postinstall routines.
 NPM install commands should not happen in parallel, so we need a queue of some variety.
 Not only that, the queue needs to be persistent and shared, such that if npm install commands happen in parallel and are requested via multiple processes, that this information can be shared in one place.